 India | Memoir | Buy online

-10. In A Sunburned Country (Bill Bryson)
+10. Down Under: Travels in a Sunburned Country (Bill Bryson)

 I could have picked any book by travel writing legend Bill Bryson, but this tour through the Land Down Under has to be my favourite.
 As ever he has a great eye for the little details that bring a place to life, from Australia’s deadly wildlife to its bizarre history.
 It’s written with a light touch and plenty of humour, but you also learn a lot about the country as you read.